Core Skills for Effective Therapy

 Continuing Education Accreditation

-Please Note: This course is currently only approved for continuing education credit from the American Psychological Association.
+PLEASE NOTE: This course is currently only approved for Continuing Education credit by the following organizations.

 Dr. Jill Levitt is a Licensed Clinical Psychologist and the Director of Training at the Feeling Good Institute in Mountain View, CA. Dr. Levitt has almost 20 years of experience conducting Cognitive Behavioral Therapy (CBT) and has been trained by some of the world’s leaders in CBT.
 She has co-written several scholarly articles in the areas of OCD, PTSD and Panic Disorder.
 Most recently she has been co-teaching CBT with Dr. David Burns at the Stanford University School of Medicine in her role on the Adjunct Clinical Faculty in the Department of Psychiatry and Behavioral Sciences.
 She also trains other therapists in David Burns’ model of CBT called TEAM-CBT Therapy.
 She is a certified Level 5 Master Therapist and Trainer in TEAM-CBT Therapy.
 Dr. Levitt teaches both in-person and online workshops for Feeling Good Institute on CBT methods, reducing resistance in psychotherapy, and improving the effectiveness of psychotherapy.